-For example, we will reference an inductive proximity sensor.
-When a target, the object that a sensor is detecting, comes within sensing range of the sensor, the sensor output turns on and current flows.
+As an example, let’s reference an inductive proximity sensor.
+When a target (the object that a sensor is detecting) comes within sensing range of the sensor, the sensor output turns on and current flows.
 A 3-wire sensor typically is color coded with one brown wire, one blue wire and one black wire.
-The brown wire is the +VDC wire that connects to the positive (+) side of the power supply and the blue wire is connected to the common terminal of the power supply; this is the negative (-) terminal that is present on the power supply.
+The brown wire is the +VDC wire that connects to the positive (+) side of the power supply and the blue wire is connected to the common terminal of the power supply — this is the negative (-) terminal that is present on the power supply.
 The black wire is the output (load) wire of the sensor.
 3-wire DC sensors can have a PNP (sourcing) or NPN (sinking) output.
 Just make sure the correct sensor part number is selected for the correct transistor circuit.